Reigate College Reigate College

 1. Use the Internet to carry out research on the specified areas of cardiovascular disease (please make sure you’re choosing reputable websites for this).

-2. Type or write your research onto an A4 sheet.
+2. Type your research into the Word document attached below.
 Do not simply copy or cut and paste information, but present the information in your own words.

 3. Reference the websites and specific pages that you use for each piece of information you gather (see more details below).